 Program Design & Safety Features

 LeadAbroad programs are designed with safety and security in mind.
 This begins with the selection of our program destinations and local partners.
-It is our policy not to create or operate programs in countries that have a Level 4 travel warning issued by the US Department of State.
 All locations and partners are evaluated by our experienced risk management team to ensure they meet our standards for safety, services and excellence.
 Evaluations of all program components and partners are conducted on an annual basis to ensure our quality standards are upheld.

 Our programs generally feature a centralized housing model which is unique in the study abroad program community.
 Rather than scattering students throughout the program city, we partner with universities, student housing companies and hotels to house students in one or several large groups.
 These accommodations are located in safe neighborhoods, proximate to medical facilities and most locations maintain 24-hour security and front desk support.
 LeadAbroad staff usually stay on premises or in nearby neighborhoods to serve as a resource or trusted mentor.
 Program participants enjoy the camaraderie and community which is created when the entire program is living together and parents rave about the added security benefits.